Principal residence land

 The principal residence land classification will only be applied if the beneficiary does not own any other principal residence land as at 1 July.

-To apply, complete the online Principal residence land application.
+To apply for the classification, use the Principal residence land application.

 In some circumstances land adjoining your